 Understanding the context of the question, surrounding (weight loss)?
 Most people want to achieve overall weight loss, meaning: the loss of fat or (adipose tissue).

-Note: always check with your family Dr. or health care physician before you embark on any fitness, or nutritional diet adventure or lifestyle change to recommend a positive direction.
+Note: always check with your family Dr. or health care physician before you embark on any fitness, or nutritional diet adventure or lifestyle change to have a healthy recommend positive direction.

 So how is this achieved?